0

 Red Jacket is a tiny town located in the state of West Virginia.
 With a population of 525 people and just one neighborhood, Red Jacket is the 193rd largest community in West Virginia.

-When you are in Red Jacket, you'll notice that it is more blue-collar than most other communities in America.
-50.54% of Red Jacket’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Red Jacket is generally considered to be a blue-collar town.
+50.54% of the Red Jacket workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Red Jacket is a town of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in Red Jacket who work in teaching (31.18%), management occupations (18.28%), and office and administrative support (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Red Jacket has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Red Jacket has few renters and college students.
 But the biggest reason it is quieter in Red Jacket than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Red Jacket may be for you.

-Red Jacket is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Red Jacket does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Red Jacket with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.08% of adults in Red Jacket have a bachelor's degree or advanced degree.
+The citizens of Red Jacket are slightly less educated than the national average of 21.84% for the average city or town: 14.08% of adults in Red Jacket have a bachelor's degree or advanced degree

 The per capita income in Red Jacket in 2022 was $10,454, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $41,816 for a family of four.
 Red Jacket also has one of the higher rates of people living in poverty in the nation, with 49.80% of its population below the federal poverty line.